NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 - `OpenBCI` recordings work the same for all operating systems, and do not require any additional hardware or software.

-- 'Usage mode 2' above (no EEG recordings) can be done easily on any operating system without any extra hardware or software.
-We also provide intructions for launching live and free on `Binder` and `GoogleColab`.
+- 'Usage mode 2' above (no EEG recordings) can be done easily on any operating system without any extra hardware or software, on free temporary cloud compute servers through `Binder` and `GoogleColab`, which we provide instructions for.